radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 By default, only SSL-enabled endpoints are accessible to the RadiantOne Service.

-### Configure SSL Protocols Allowed for RadiantOne
+### View SSL Protocols Allowed for RadiantOne

-You can limit the SSL protocols supported in RadiantOne from the Main Control Panel > Settings Tab > Security section > SSL sub-section.
-Click **Change** next to Enabled SSL Protocols.
-Select the protocols to support and click OK.
-Restart the RadiantOne service on all nodes.
+You can view the SSL protocols supported in RadiantOne from the Classic Control Panel > Settings Tab > Security section > SSL sub-section.
+Click **View** next to Enabled SSL Protocols.

->[!note]
->Only enable the SSL protocols that comply with your company’s security policy.**

-### Use Strong Cipher Suites and Disable Weak Ones
+### View Enabled Cipher Suites

-1. Open the Main Control Panel.
-2. On the Settings Tab > Security section > SSL sub-section, click on the CHANGE button next to Supported Ciphers Suites.
-Enable only the desired cipher suites.
+You can view the supported cipher suites from the Classic Control Panel > Settings Tab > Security section > SSL sub-section.
+Click **View** next to Supported Ciphers Suites.
-3. Click SAVE.
-4. Restart the RadiantOne service.
-If deployed in a cluster, restart it on all nodes.

 ### Advise Application Owners to use the Latest Java Patches